GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Default: `rsync` (resolved via the Gerrit runtime user's `PATH`)

+replication.autoRepairInterval
+:	Minimum interval between automatic repair attempts for the same
+	project on the same destination.
+Values are expressed with a time unit suffix, e.g. `2h`, `30m`, `3d`.
+If no unit is given the value is interpreted as seconds.

+	Auto-repair is event-driven and each attempt is initiated by a failing replication push and is not retried on its own.
+When a push fails with a `missing necessary objects` error from `git-receive-pack`, the plugin schedules a repair attempt for the affected SSH destination.
+Unlike normal replication failures (which the plugin retries automatically), repair attempts are not retried by themselves.
+If a repair completes but the destination is still broken, the next repair runs only when another replication push to the same destination fails with the same missing objects error, and only after this interval has elapsed.

+	Default: `3d`

+replication.autoRepairMaxAttempts
+:	Maximum number of automatic repair attempts per project on each
+	destination.
+After this limit is reached for a given project and destination, further `missing necessary objects` errors for that pair are logged but no additional automatic repairs are attempted.

+	Auto-repair state is kept in memory and is reset whenever the plugin is reloaded or Gerrit restarts.
+Enabling auto-repair in a clustered deployment can lead to redundant repairs as the state is not shared between them.

+	Default: `0` (auto-repair disabled)

+replication.autoRepairConcurrencyLimit
+:	Maximum number of automatic repair tasks allowed to run concurrently.
+	Each running repair occupies one slot for the duration of its repair and the follow-up full replication, so this caps the load auto-repair can put on the host and on destination SSH endpoints at any one time.
+	Increase it when many destinations are expected to need auto-repair in parallel.
+The value is read once at plugin start, so changes only take effect after a plugin reload.

+	Minimum: `1`.
+Default: `2`.

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different